 The research group's projects cover a wide range of topics, including empirical analyses in the field of social scientific childhood research and educational inequality research in early, middle and late childhood.
 The working papers in this series address the relationship between the family and public institutions responsible for early childhood education and care as well as schools from different perspectives and with a variety of theoretical and methodological approaches.
 They analyze the complex mechanisms behind the strong linkages between background-related factors such as social milieus and school success, as well as how childhood is and can be structured under conditions of social inequality.
-Particular focus is placed on actors who play a role in childhood, such as preschool educators, teachers and other education and care institutions and families, but also policy, research, economics and law.
+Particular focus is placed on actors who play a role in childhood, such as preschool educators, teachers and other educational staff, mothers and fathers, as well as children, policymakers and institutions of early and middle childhood, which include education and care institutions and families, but also policy, research, economics and law.
 Emphasis is placed on political and societal models of 'good' childhood and 'good' parenthood, widespread national and international educational and political programs addressing parents' and pedagogical professionals' practices, and widespread social ideologies.
 Another area of focus concerns processes that produce difference and reproduce social and generational inequality during childhood.